 Redcon-1 gets off to a rocky start with a collage of war, civil disorder and animal on animal violence footage before the situation gets explained.
 It seems a bloodborne pathogen is spreading through London.
 It turns its victims into highly aggressive killing machines.
 However, they still retain some of their memories and intelligence.
 For example, if you were a black belt before you were infected, you would still remember how to kick ass.

 The infection is being held back in a quarantine zone for the moment.
 And somewhere in there is Dr. Raynes (Robert Goodale) the man responsible for it all.
 That makes him the one most likely to devise an antidote.
-So Cpt Marcus Stanton (Oris Erhuero, Highlander: Endgame) and his team, which includes Sgt Kira Paige (Katarina Leigh Waters, Killing Joan, Karate Kill), Sgt Reeves (Carlos Gallardo, El Mariachi, Dead Hooker In A Trunk) and Lieut Lau (Akira Koieyama, The Scopia Effect, 47 Ronin) are sent in to retrieve him.
+So Cpt Marcus Stanton (Oris Erhuero, Highlander: Endgame) and his team, which includes Sgt Kira Paige (Katarina Leigh Waters, Killing Joan, The Other Side of the Ring), Sgt Reeves (Carlos Gallardo, El Mariachi, Dead Hooker In A Trunk) and Lieut Lau (Akira Koieyama, The Scopia Effect, 47 Ronin) are sent in to retrieve him.

 The result is much like a mix of Escape from New York, Doomsday, 28 Days Later and Black Hawk Down.
 The idea of pitting an elite unit against rage zombies smart enough to set ambushes is an interesting one.
 Letting it go on for two hours, however, isn’t.
 Despite some fairly inventive doses of mayhem it all starts to become a bit much.